Alabama White Sauce

 Cook ModePrevent your screen from going dark

-Alabama White BBQ Sauce is a tangy, spicy mayo-based sauce.
-A creamy topping that’s perfect for your favorite grilled meats.
-Try it today!
+Alabama White Sauce is a tangy, spicy sauce that’s perfect for your favorite grilled meats.
+Try it out at your next summer BBQ with friends!

-If you are looking for a change from sweet, tomato-based Homemade BBQ Sauce, this tangy and peppery Sauce Recipe is just what you need!
+If you are looking for a change from sweet, tomato-based sauces like Homemade BBQ Sauce or Root Beer BBQ Sauce, this tangy and peppery Sauce Recipe is just what you need!
+It won’t disappoint!

-This amazing and delicious barbecue sauce is our take on the Alabama-style sauce invented by Bob Gibson of Big Bob Gibson Bar-B-Que.
+Alabama White Sauce is a thin, creamy barbecue sauce perfect for basting grilled and smoked chicken.
+This amazing and delicious barbecue sauce is my take on the Alabama-style sauce invented by Bob Gibson of Big Bob Gibson Bar-B-Que.
 No need to travel all the way to Decatur, Alabama or wait for a bottle to arrive to try out (and fall in love with) this different style of BBQ sauce.
-It’s like nothing you’ve had before.
-This White BBQ Sauce recipe is tangy, peppery, and has bite from the horseradish.
-It is not a sweet sauce, like other barbecue sauces, but the mayo makes it so creamy and delicious.

 Recipe Card